aptima-ai/aptima_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 }
 ```

 To return a response, you need to create a `cmd_result_t` object and set the properties accordingly.
-Then, pass the `cmd_result_t` object to TEN runtime to return it to the requester.
+Then, pass the `cmd_result_t` object to APTIMA runtime to return it to the requester.
 Here is an example:

 ```
 // model.h